Base64 Encode Algorithm

 There you have to convert each group from binary to decimal by finding its corresponding decimal value in the ASCII table.
 If you did everything right, each group will be transformed into its integer number as follows:

 Integer numbers obtained in the previous step are called “Base64 indices”.
 They are easy to remember, because it is a zero-based numbering, where each index corresponds to a Latin letter.
 It starts with the letter “A” in alphabetical order (i.e., A=0, B=1, C=2, D=3, and so on).
 For complete list, see Base64 Characters Table.
 So, matching indexes, convert them to corresponding letters:

 The final chord, concatenate all letters to get the Base64 string:

 To summarize, you learned that encoding “ABC” to Base64 yields the result “QUJD”.
-As you can see, this is a very simple process, and I hope that you managed to get the right encoding result.
+As you can see, this is a very simple process and you can encode text to Base64 even by hand.
+I hope that you managed to get the right encoding result.
 Otherwise, let me know and I will try to help you.